redis/redis-om-python/docs/getting_started.md

 **TIP:** Redis databases are numbered, and the default is 0.
 You can leave off the database number to use the default database.

+**Note:** Indexing only works for data stored in Redis logical database 0.
+If you are using a different database number when connecting to Redis, you can expect the code to raise a `MigrationError` when you run the migrator.

 Other supported prefixes include "rediss" for SSL connections and "unix" for Unix domain sockets:

     rediss://[[username]:[password]]@localhost:6379/0